MatMaul/docker/docs/reference/api/docker_remote_api_v1.23.md

 -   **Entrypoint** - Set the entry point for the container as a string or an array of strings.
 -   **Image** - A string specifying the image name to use for the container.
+-   **Pull** - Boolean value, if true the image will be pulled before running the container (this WILL update an already pulled image).
 -   **Mounts** - An array of mount points in the container.
 -   **WorkingDir** - A string specifying the working directory for commands to run in.